Ogden, UT Criminal Defense Attorney

 We understand the potential effects on your life and specialize in the following areas of criminal law:

 Utah has some of the most severe DUI laws in the country.
-The outcome of your case and the impact your future depends on having an experienced and dedicated Ogden DUI defense attorney to aggressively represent you and fight to protect your rights.
+The outcome of your case and the impact your future depends on having an experienced and dedicated Ogden DUI criminal defense attorney to aggressively represent you and fight to protect your rights.

 Being charged with a DUI in Utah is often a frightening experience.
 Loss of a driver’s license, substantial fines, and potential jail time are just a few of the penalties that a driver arrested for a DUI may face.
 Kaufman, Nichols & Kaufman can help.

-If you’ve been charged with a DUI in Utah, it is important to have a skilled defense attorney on your side.
+If you’ve been charged with a DUI in Utah, it is important to have a skilled criminal defense attorney on your side.
 Contact us to review your options and preserve your rights.

 Assault and battery charges are extremely serious and carry harsh consequences if convicted.
 Kaufman, Nichols & Kaufman recognizes that these charges can haunt you for a very long time.
 If you’ve been charged with aggravated assault, battery, sexual assault, or another violent crime, contact us immediately to review your case.
 We will stand by you to uphold your rights every step of the way.